WebComponentsGuide/webcomponents.guide/learn/components/index.md

 ---

 Most components you write will need some kind of JavaScript.
-While it's not **strictly** necessary, more often than not you'll want to add JavaScript to provide logic.
+While it's not **strictly** necessary, more often than not you'll want to add JavaScript to drive logic.
 To do this you'll need to create a JavaScript `class`, and use the _Custom Elements Registry_ to attach your class so the browser knows to use it.

 Without the _Custom Element Registry_ the browser won't know what JavaScript to associate to what elements.
 By default, whenever the browser encounters a tag it does not know, it will use the `HTMLUnknownElement` class to give it a default